cyberark/conjur/CONTRIBUTING.md

 ## Contribution Agreement

-Thanks for your interest in Conjur.
 In order to clarify the intellectual property license granted with contributions from any person or entity, Conjur must have a Contributor License Agreement (CLA) on file that has been signed by each contributor, indicating agreement to the license terms.
 This license is for your protection as a contributor as well as the protection of Conjur and its users; it does not change your rights to use your own contributions for any other purpose.
-To contribute to CyberArk Conjur, please email us a signed copy of our [Conjur Contributing Agreement](https://github.com/cyberark/conjur/Contributing_OSS/CyberArk_Open_Source_Contributor_Agreement.rtf) to <a href="oss@cyberark.com">oss@cyberark.com</a>

-To contribute to CyberArk Conjur, please email us a signed copy of the <a href="https:conjur.org/docs/CyberArk_Open_Source_Contributor_Agreement.pdf" download="conjur_contributor_agreement">Conjur Contributor Agreement</a> to <a href="oss@cyberark.com">oss@cyberark.com</a>
+To contribute to CyberArk Conjur, please email us a signed copy of the <a href="https://www.conjur.org/docs/CyberArk_Open_Source_Contributor_Agreement.pdf" download="conjur_contributor_agreement">Conjur Contributor Agreement</a> to <a href="oss@cyberark.com">oss@cyberark.com</a>

 ## Style guide